KArbeRes/MagentaA11yV2/public/content/documentation/web/component/iframe.md

 ### #a11y - Web Accessibility Acceptance Criteria

-How to test a header
+How to test an iframe

 1. Test keyboard only, then screen reader + keyboard actions

-   - Skip-links: Focus moves directly to the header or navigation

-   - Tab: Nothing, headings are not focusable unless they are actionable

-   - Arrow-keys: Headings are browsed
+   - Arrow keys: Content within the iframe is browsed
+   - Tab: Interactive content in the iframe come into view

 2. Test mobile screenreader gestures

-   - Swipe: Focus moves directly to the header or navigation
+   - Swipe: Content within the iframe is browsed

-   - Doubletap: This typically activates most elements

 3. Listen to screenreader output on all devices

-   - It is discoverable with screenreader shortcuts as header/banner landmark
+   - Name: The title of the iframe is read if the iframe contains content

-   - Group: It typically contains the name and primary navigation of the website
+   - Group: If the iframe does not contain content, the iframe is ignored

 Full information: [https://www.magentaa11y.com/MagentaA11yV2#/web-criteria/component/iframe](https://www.magentaa11y.com/MagentaA11yV2#/web-criteria/component/iframe)